Niranjankr96/bjjaiswal.github.io/_posts/2018-07-27-What-is-machine-Learning.md

 Linear regression is a model for modelling the relationship between a numerical variable y and one features as a linear function.

 ### Cost Function
-In machine Learning, the cost function is function that maps parameter of a model to a number (the cost).
-The cost function measures how well or how badly a model fits the dataset and the objective is often to find a model that describes the data well by picking a model that minimizes some cost function.
+In machine Learning, the cost function is function that maps parameter of a model to a number (the cost). `The cost function measures how well or how badly a model fits the dataset and the objective is often to find a model that describes the data well by picking a model that minimizes some cost function`.
 Some common cost function are squared error loss which is used in linear regression or the logistic loss which is used in logistic regression.

 ![cost Function](/assets/img/ml-notes/week1//cost-function.png)
 ![Cost Function:inituitive I](/assets/img/ml-notes/week1//cost-function-1.png)